Vrixyz/pages/content/blog/bevy_4th_birthday/index.md

 So my wish for next bevy year, is to improve the « naïve » proofness of bevy:

 - reduce surprises: add tests, documentation, listen to and act on user experiences
 - ensuring tools work and help each other: bevy mod system dump is one of my personal favorite, that I wish all projects would include.
-Mockersf initiative of screenshot comparison is another great example of tooling which most projects would benefit from.
+[Mockersf initiative](https://www.youtube.com/watch?v=BwZGbZQdpec) of screenshot comparison ([Pixel Eagle](https://pixel-eagle.vleue.com/)) is another great example of tooling which most projects would benefit from.
 - Crates compatibility: [avian collider creation](https://github.com/Jondolf/avian/pull/326) ; nalgebra compatiblity with glam...
 - Everything developer experience, which must now trickle down (up ?) to project-team experience, in order to make bevy take its flight.
   - Let's not settle only for Developer eXperience (DX), let's popularize the term Team eXperience (TX),